ViCCo-Group/frrsa/README.md

 ## Getting Started

 ### Prerequisites
 The package is written in Python 3.8.
 Installation expects you to have a working `conda` on your system (e.g. via `miniconda`).
+If you have `pip` available already, you can skip the `conda env create` part.

 ### Installing
 Execute the following lines from a terminal to clone this repository and install the package using pip.